 Before the UK introduced the Disability Discrimination Act (DDA), in 1995 millions of disabled people in the UK faced many challenges, non-disabled people take for granted.
 Such as using public transport, being able to access shops and restaurants, theatres or even facing task in their daily jobs, with no legal protection for their rights.
 It was the first legislation to protect those from discrimination regarding education, employment, transport, and the provision of goods and services.

 The Disability Discrimination Act (DDA), was replaced by The Equality Act 2010, whose aim was to ensure that a disabled person is not discriminated against.
-That every member of the public was given the same opportunities.
+To ensure all members of the public are given the same opportunities.

 What Was The DDA Legislation In 2006